cisagov/guacamole-composition/README.md

 A sample [Docker composition](docker-compose.yml) is included in this repository.

-To start the composition, use the command: `docker-compose up`
+To start the composition, use the command: `docker compose up`

 Connect to the Guacamole web interface at:
 [http://localhost/guacamole](http://localhost/guacamole).